Jahn08/WEB-PAGE-HIGHLIGHTER/README.md

 ## <a name="headInstalling"></a>Installing / Getting started

-The application is available on [the official site for Firefox extensions](https://addons.mozilla.org/en-US/firefox/addon/highbrighter/) as well as in [the Crome store](https://chrome.google.com/webstore/detail/highbrighter/gccbpihjfohfiipkoclimdkkeinadega).
+The application is available on [the official site for Firefox extensions](https://addons.mozilla.org/en-US/firefox/addon/highbrighter/) as well as in [the Chrome store](https://chrome.google.com/webstore/detail/highbrighter/gccbpihjfohfiipkoclimdkkeinadega).
 It is also possible to [deploy it locally](#headDeploying).

 ## Developing